-- 1. Various software development projects including projects related to engineering and design for 3D printing, multiplatform applications (for example, applications for Windows, Apple and Android) and improving existing technological challenges (for example, the handling of large amounts of data and advanced image segmentation), which are expected to benefit both our 3D Printing Software and Medical segments; - 2.
-A research project to understand and streamline the different additive manufacturing technologies (sintering, stereolithography, FDM and SLM); - 3.
-Our Medical segment is currently developing patient specific implants for orthognathic and bone repositioning surgeries; - 4.
-Our Medical segment is currently engaged in a research project that aims at creating 3D printable guides on the basis of x-ray data; - 5.
-Our Medical segment is currently developing software for Mimics that would allow post-operative analysis of implant placement using x-ray data; - 6.
-Our Medical segment is currently researching automation of of interpretation of medical images and using them for population analysis; and - 7.
-Our Industrial Production segment's continued investment in our RapidFit+ and i.materialise businesses.
+1. Various software development projects including projects related to engineering and design for 3D printing, multiplatform applications (for example, applications for Windows, Apple and Android) and improving existing technological challenges (for example, the handling of large amounts of data and advanced image segmentation), which are expected to benefit both our Materialise Software and Materialise Medical segments:

+- 2. A research project to understand and streamline the different additive manufacturing technologies (sintering, stereolithography, FDM and SLM); - 3.
+A research project in our Materialise Medical segment to develop patient specific implants for orthogonathic and bone repositioning surgeries; - 4.
+A research project in our Materialise Medical segment that aims at creating 3D printable guides on the basis of x-ray data; - 5.
+Release of a research version of Mimics software that allows post-operative analysis of implant placement using x-ray data; - 6.
+A research project in our Materialise Medical segment regarding automation of segmentation of medical images and using them for population analysis; - 7.
+Continued investment in our Materialise Manufacturing segment in our RapidFit+ and i.materialise businesses; and - 8.
+Several research projects related to improving the maturity, reliability and quality of the additive manufacturing process, which are expected to benefit our three segments.

-We also regularly apply for research and development grants and subsidies under European and Belgian grant rules for small and medium enterprises.
+We also regularly apply for research and development grants and subsidies under European, Belgian, British, French, German and Czech grant rules.
 The majority of these grants and subsidies are non-refundable.
-We have received grants and subsidies from different authorities, including the Flemish government (IWT or "Agentschap voor Innovatie door Wetenschap en Technologie") and the European Union (FP7 or "Seventh Framework Program").
+We have received grants and subsidies from different authorities, including the Flemish government (VLAIO, or Vlaams Agentschap Innoveren en Ondernemen, the former IWT) and the European Union (FP7 and H2020 framework programs).